What is Neuro-Developmental Treatment?

 What is an NDTA Center of Excellence?

 NDTA Centers of Excellence (COE) is a program which will link NDTA membership, education, and research to therapy facilities and their clients.
 Centers of Excellence (COE) facilities are a locus of NDT expertise and training.
-To become a COE, please visit our COE homepage.
+To become a COE, please visit the COE page.